Nutrition Messes Up Your Sleep Quality?

-According to a recent survey conducted by the University of Sydney, Australia, sleep comes faster to those who eat rice for dinner.
-Rice is rich in tryptophan-producing sugars, which is eventually transformed into serotonin and melatonin, which induces relaxation and sleepiness.
+According to a recent survey conducted by the University of Sydney, Australia, sleep comes faster than those who eat rice for dinner.
+Rice is rich in tryptophan-producing sugars, which are eventually transformed into serotonin and melatonin, which induce relaxation and sleepiness.

-Similar results can be obtained by consumption of bread, cereal and pasta.
+Similar results can be obtained by the consumption of bread, cereal, and pasta.

 4. Hazards of a Crash Diet

-Calcium, which is found in dairy products, and magnesium from green vegetables and nuts serve as relaxants which help you sleep better.
-Matters can deteriorate further, if you aren’t getting enough iron, vitamins B and C and folic acid.
+Calcium, which is found in dairy products, and magnesium from green vegetables and nuts serve as relaxants that help you sleep better.
+Matters can deteriorate further if you aren’t getting enough iron, vitamins B and C, and folic acid.